 Flow vs Workflow Rules

-Consider Workflows as the left-out automation tool of Salesforce.
+Consider Workflows Salesforce's left-out automation tool.
 As most of the work can be handled by Flow and Process Builders, Workflows are the last resort.
-Moreover, projects have started migrating Workflow Rules to Flow because Salesforce won’t be backing Workflows in the future.
+Moreover, projects have started migrating Workflow Rules to Flow because Salesforce won’t back Workflows in the future.

 Some key differences between the two include:

-• Unlike Flow, Workflow Rules are not available for use in Salesforce editions, such as “Professional” and “Essentials.”
+Unlike Flow, Workflow Rules are not available in Salesforce editions such as “Professional” and “Essentials.”

-• Workflow Rules can’t make more than one decision at a time.
-They also can’t ‘call’ other automation processes within them.
+Workflow Rules can only make one decision at a time and cannot ‘call’ other automation processes within them.
 However, Flow allows you to ‘call’ other Apex classes and sub-flows.

 Common mistakes while designing Flow